“Why are you interested in law school?”

 - Law School Toolbox: Law School 101 – Includes resources, blogs, a podcast, tutoring and courses for people considering law school.

-- Thinking About Law School – Information and links from LSAC (Law School Admission Council)
+- Discover Law – Information and links from LSAC (Law School Admission Council)

 - What Can I Do With a Degree in Law? – Includes areas of law, types of employers, and information/strategies for pursuing careers in various areas, as well as law specialties or practice areas to consider